 Our IGP meetings will be tailored to specific grade levels to ensure that each student's unique needs and aspirations are met.
-We will begin with Grade 11 individual sessions, scheduled from November 13th to December 19th, followed by Grade 10 meetings from December 11th to January 12th.
-Grade 8 and 9 sessions are scheduled from January 8th to January 31st.
+We will begin this year with a parent session so everyone understands the full IGP process that includes university planning and course selections.
+We will begin with Grade 11 individual sessions, scheduled from November 5th to November 27th, followed by Grades 8-10 from December 1st through January 30th.
 We are genuinely excited to embark on this course selection journey with you and your child, aiming to choose the best classes that align with individual requirements and post-secondary goals.